 If you are facing a charge within this classification, the experienced guidance of a Ft.
 Lauderdale traffic lawyer can make all the difference in the outcome of your matter.
 To get started on your defense, schedule a consultation with an experienced defense attorney today.
 En Español.

-Drivers in Florida may be surprised to learn that the list of driving violations considered to be criminal offenses is lengthy.
-Commonly-charged traffic-related crimes that warrant attention from a Ft Lauderdale traffic attorney include:
+Drivers in Florida may be surprised to learn that the list of moving violations considered to be criminal offenses is lengthy.
+Commonly-charged traffic-related offenses that warrant attention from a Ft Lauderdale attorney include:

 Minor traffic offenses generally result in the driver receiving a ticket on which an accompanying fine is noted.
 Once the fine is paid and any applicable points are added to their driver’s license pursuant to Fla.
 Stat. §322.27, the matter is essentially concluded.